Auchterless: History

 The history of Auchterless dates back to prehistoric times, with prehistoric remains including stone circles, and the remains of earthen huts.

 Ruined St Drostan's Church retains a birdcage bellcote, a chamfered arch window and bell dated 1644.

 Towie-Barclay farm incorporates Tolly Castle, once a Barclay stronghold.
 It is two miles north east of Auchterless.
 It was built in the 14th century, but the bulk of the remains are from the 16th century.

 Auchterless (New Parish) Church was built in 1879 by W & J Smith.
 Parts of the previous church are built into the tower wall.
 The Duff of Hamilton mausoleum, 1877, has pedimented gables and a marble coat-of-arms.

-Auchterless station served the settlement and was opened in 1857 by the Banff Macduff & Turriff Junction Railway, later part of the Great North of Scotland Railway, then the LNER and finally British Railways, on the branchline from Inveramsay to Macduff, the station closed to passengers in 1951 and the line closed to goods in 1966.
+Auchterless station served the settlement and was opened in 1857 by the Banff Macduff & Turriff Junction Railway, later part of the Great North of Scotland Railway, then the LNER and finally British Railways, on the branchline from Inveramsay to Macduff.
+The station closed to passengers in 1951 and the line closed to goods in 1966.
 The station lay to the north-east, the main building remaining as a private housing as do the railway cottages.

+Notable people

+The highly successful businessman Alexander Ellice, who made his fortune in the North American fur trade, was born here in 1743.

+The author James Leslie Mitchell, who also wrote as Lewis Grassic Gibbon, was born in Auchterless in 1901.